Mini-Conf/Mini-Conf/templates/content/call-for-papers-author-info.md

 Upon submission, authors will select one or more relevant sub-discipline(s).
 Peer reviewers for a paper will be experts in the sub-discipline(s) selected upon its submission.

+**Note:** Senior Area Chairs (AC) are prohibited from submitting manuscripts to their respective track.
+Area Chairs (AC) who plan to submit papers to the track they were assigned to need to notify the Track Senior Area Chair (AC) within 24 hours of submission.

 ### Open Access
 CHIL is committed to open science and ensuring our proceedings are freely available.